Delivering the highest quality of care

 All of this is helping us to retain great people who understand our ways of working and are committed to enabling residents to live fulfilling lives.

 We’re passionate about enabling residents to live every day in the way they wish.
-Our teams put residents and their families at the heart of their care, working with them to shape the care residents receive, the food they’re served, the activities and experiences they want to do – even the ways they prefer to keep in touch with loved ones.
+Our person-centred approach to care means we put residents and their families at the heart of their care.
+Our teams work with you and your loved one to shape the care residents receive, the food they’re served, the activities and experiences they want to do – even the ways they prefer to keep in touch with loved ones.

 From Hershey chocolates to vintage cricket match videos, we’ll source hard-to-find items.
 And we’re not averse to getting a bit sneaky to make someone happy.
 When a lady remarked on how sad it was that all her wedding photos were in black and white, a team member quietly organised for a treasured photo to be recreated in glorious technicolour.

 Much of what we do is only possible with the help of residents’ families and our friends in the community.
 We forge strong ties with local schools, clubs, churches, businesses and charities and do our bit to support them by fundraising, holding dementia cafés and free information sessions – even delivering afternoon teas to people at risk of loneliness and Easter treats to our young friends at local nurseries.

 Use the find a care home search tool to find a care home near you.

 For the first time in three years more than 350 colleagues from across our homes and support teams came together to celebrate the fantastic work they do and their incredible achievements.Read more